 Generally, you should only use a comma outside a closing parenthesis, though there are some exceptions to this rule.

-In this article, we’ll teach you how and when to use a comma with parentheses, and show you some examples of it in action.
+In this article, we’ll teach you when and how to use a comma with parentheses and show you some examples of it in action.

 Quick Summary of Parentheses Punctuation